General Overview

 Cell phone: 0911905589

 The Socioeconomics and Extension Research Directorate (SEERD) is one of the five research directorates under Tigray Agricultural Research Institute.
 It is organized into two sub-programs.
 The first sub-program (casèteam) is socioeconomic research wing that mainly focuses on conducting different studies related to the farming systems, agricultural opportunities and challenges, institutions and their contributions to the agricultural development, etc and generate evidence and information that is useful for further investigation/research, development interventions and policy making.
 The second sub-program is the agricultural extension research.
-This sub-program Äeals with promoting the generated agricultural technologies and facilitating transfer of technologies, knowledge and information to the end users via the formal extension system.
-The research directorate is also responsible to coordinate multistakeholder forums that are crucial to foster integration and partnership among all concerned stakeholders in the agriculture sector.
-It jointly works with different research and development actors on the identification and prioritization of çritical economic, social, natural, institutional, and agricultural policy relateÄ bottlenecks of the agricultural sector and to provide alternative research-based solutions.
-It also empower farmers and grassroots practitioners to actively participate in the technology development process.
+This sub-program ďeals with promoting the generated agricultural technologies and facilitating transfer of technologies, knowledge and information to the end users via the formal extension system.

 The directorate currently has 25 staff members, with 20 of them being MSc holders (4 women) and 5 BSc graduates working at 8 research centers in the region.
-Thematic (research) areas

 Focus areas of the directorate